fiugd/blog/_releases/backlog.md

 # customer facing concerns still at large
 - panes and pane related
-- starting a github repo with fiug
-	- from scratch
-	- from folder on local hard drive
-- uploading files into a repo
-- removing a repo
-- viewing / cleaning up storage
 - issues with .keep files and ##PLACEHOLDER## files
 - tree dragging/droping
 - terminal